To connect with our audiences, we must tell stories that are authentic, accurate and reflect the distinctive brand DNA of UCF.

 - Powering partnerships.

 Our content should always “feel” like the UCF brand — bold, youthful, modern, entrepreneurial and energetic.
-Always relaying the UCF story in a way that conveys who we are and the excitement we share in creating a bright future our students, our communities and the world:
+Always relaying the UCF story in a way that conveys who we are and the excitement we share in creating a bright future for our students, our communities and the world.

 To maintain a strong, unified UCF voice, writers should employ consistent terminology, punctuation, abbreviations and other elements of style.
 As a general rule, we follow AP Style with a few specific exceptions unique to UCF.
 Please visit our UCF Writing Style Guide for guidelines.